5 Best Procurement & Supply Chain Management Courses in Dubai

 The Association for Supply Chain Management (ASCM, formerly APICS) is based in the United States and is a 62-year-old organization, originally formed by a group of 20 production control managers.
 Today, the organization has grown to more than 45,000 members and 300 channel partners in more than 100 countries.
 It offers several certifications, but here we will focus on one in particular.

-• (i) Supply Chain Design
+1) Supply Chain Design

-• (ii) Supply Chain Planning and Execution
+2) Supply Chain Planning and Execution

-• (iii) Supply Chain Improvements and Best Practices
+3) Supply Chain Improvements and Best Practices

-4. Certified Supply Chain Manager (CSCM)
+Enquire Now4.
+Certified Supply Chain Manager (CSCM)

 The CSCM certification covers a wide array of subjects within the supply chain discipline.
 The certification process includes a workshop and examination that are held in several countries.
 Participants also have the option to join the workshops and take the exams online, which are proctored.

-• (i) Supply Chain Body of Knowledge
+1) Supply Chain Body of Knowledge

-• (ii) Theory of Constraints
+2) Theory of Constraints

-• (iii) Operational Accounting
+3) Operational Accounting

-• (iv) Lean Six Sigma
+4) Lean Six Sigma

-• (v) Leadership and Team Building
+5) Leadership and Team Building

 5. SCPro Certification from the Council of Supply Chain Management Professionals (CSCMP)

 Established in 1963, the Council of Supply Chain Management Professionals (CSCMP) is based in the United States and comprises a network of more than 6,000 supply chain professionals.
 The CSCMP also has several committees and roundtables for networking and knowledge sharing among its members.
-The CSCMP offers the SCPro certification, and certified members can get the benefits of continuous learning via organized events and publications.
+The CSCMP offers the SCPro certification, and certified members can get the benefits of continuous learning via organized events and publication.

 The three tiers, based on knowledge areas of procurement and supply chain management, that comprise the SCPro certification are as follows: